Neil Postman and media ecology: Are we amusing ourselves to death?

 Media ecology: the effects of media

 Besides the obvious benefit of name recognition, why do celebrities have an advantage in politics?
 A plausible answer came from Neil Postman, an educator and author who founded a discipline called media ecology.
-Simply put, media ecology studies how new technologies or media affect the way we live and think.
+Simply put, media ecology studies how new technologies or media can affect the way we live and think.

 Here’s the underlying argument.
 When we add a new technology to society, we don’t simply have society plus the new technology.
 Rather, we have a whole new society.
 That’s because adding new technology to culture affects our entire way of life, including how we perceive and understand information.
-In his book Technopoly, Postman explains why he uses the word “ecology” to describe the effects of technology and media this way.
+In his book Technopoly, Postman explains why he uses the word “ecology” to describe the effects of technology and media this way:

-I mean “ecological” in the same sense as the word is used by environmental scientists.
+“I mean ‘ecological’ in the same sense as the word is used by environmental scientists.
 One significant change generates total change.
-If you remove the caterpillars from a given habitat, you are not left with the same environment minus caterpillars: you have a new environment… This is how ecology of media works as well.
+If you remove the caterpillars from a given habitat, you are not left with the same environment minus caterpillars: you have a new environment … This is how ecology of media works as well.
 A new technology does not add or subtract something.
-It changes everything (Postman, 1992, p 18).
+It changes everything” (Postman, 1992, p 18).

 (For science geeks familiar with chaos theory, the term media ecology resembles the phrase dynamical system: one change to a part creates ripples—or ‘butterfly effects’—that change the whole.)